betajippity/betajippity.github.io/_posts/2021-07-31-porting-takua-to-arm-pt2.md

 We are currently in a very exciting period of enormous advances in modern processor technology, with multiple large, well funded, very serious players competing to outdo each other.
 For the end user, no matter who comes out on top and what happens, the end result is ultimately a win- faster chips using less energy for lower prices.
 Now that I have Takua Renderer fully working with parity on both x86-64 and arm64, I'm ready to take advantage of each new advancement!

+**Acknowledgements**

+For both the last post and this post, I owe [Josh Filstrup](https://twitter.com/superfunc) an enormous debt of gratitude for proofreading, giving plenty of constructive and useful feedback and suggestions, and for being a great discussion partner over the past year on many of the topics covered in this miniseries.
+Also an enormous thanks to my wife, [Harmony Li](http://harmonymli.com/), who was patient with me while I took ages with the porting work and then was patient again with me as I took even longer to get these posts written.
+Harmony also helped me brainstorm through various topics and provided many useful suggestions along the way.
+Finally, thanks to you, the reader, for sticking with me through these two giant blog posts!

 **References**